 Prior Approval for Admission to Hospice Agencies or Inpatient Facilities

-Hospice agencies or inpatient facilities receiving Commercial, Child Health Plus and Family Health Plus patients who have not been given prior approval should contact EmblemHealth's Prior Authorization department at 1-866-447-9717 to obtain or verify the approval prior to admitting the member to the service or facility.
+Hospice agencies or inpatient facilities receiving Commercial and Child Health Plus patients who have not been given prior approval should contact EmblemHealth's Prior Authorization department at 1-866-447-9717 to obtain or verify the approval prior to admitting the member to the service or facility.
 (See the Dispute Resolution chapters of this manual for guidelines regarding claims submitted without prior approval.)

 The hospice representative must have the following information available when contacting EmblemHealth: